Sass / Sass modules

 </html>

-import './css/globals.css';
+import "./styles/globals.scss";

-Sass Modules
+Sass modules

 Sass Modules allow you to scope styles locally, just like CSS Modules.
 You can use .module.scss or .module.sass to activate Sass Modules, which prevent naming conflicts in your stylesheets.

-npx extension@latest create my-extension --template=new-sass-modules
+npx extension@latest create my-extension --template=content-sass-modules

-Using Sass Modules in an Existing Extension
+Using Sass modules in an existing extension

 To enable Sass Modules, rename your Sass file to include .module.scss or .module.sass.
 This will automatically scope the styles to your component.